zanedr/front-end-submissions-public/1610/mod-3/self-directed/anna-psitos/1-checkin.md

     - If the API blows up or requires a back end, how will you mock out your data at first?

 #### MVP
-    - Minimum Viable Product: What is the bare minimum you can guarantee delivery of in 2 weeks?
+    - A web app that

 #### RVP
-    - Reach Viable Product: In a perfect, world, if you get EVERYTHING done, what does that look like?
+    - Reach Viable Product: In a perfect world, if you get EVERYTHING done, what does that look like?
 What are the dream extensions you want to build?

 #### Collaborators
-    - List collaborators here
+    - None, this is a solo project